Car problems Peugeot

 Car problems Peugeot 308: two generations with weaknesses

 The 308 has been produced in two generations, each with its own problems.
-The first generation (2007–2013) suffers from electronic issues, diesel problems and wear to the running gear.
-The second generation (2013–present) is affected by the well-known PureTech engine problems and AdBlue faults in diesels.
+The first generation (2007–2013) struggles with electronics issues, diesel problems and wear in the running gear.
+The second generation (2013–present) suffers from the well-known PureTech engine problems and AdBlue faults in diesels.

 Petrol engines with PureTech technology need extra attention to the wet timing belt and oil consumption.
 Diesel versions show problems with the particulate filter, AdBlue system and EGR valve.
-Choose petrol for city use and diesel only if you cover many motorway miles.
-For diesels, check that regeneration of the diesel particulate filter is working properly during a long test drive.
+Choose petrol for city use and diesel only if you do a lot of motorway driving.
+When buying a diesel, check during a long test drive that regeneration of the diesel particulate filter is working properly.

 Electronic faults mainly affect the multimedia system, cameras and parking sensors.
-Software updates often help, but some problems keep coming back.
-When buying, pay attention to the model years and preferably choose examples from 2015 onwards with improved software.
+Software updates often help, but some problems keep returning.
+When buying, pay attention to the model year and preferably choose examples from 2015 onwards with improved software.
 Check the service history for belt replacement and diesel particulate filter regenerations.

 Read more: Peugeot 308

-Car problems Peugeot 3008: popular SUV with weak spots
+Car problems Peugeot 3008: popular SUV with weaknesses

 The 3008 is one of Peugeot’s most popular models.
-The modern generation (from 2016) looks sharp and offers plenty of space, but the familiar engine problems also crop up here.
+The modern generation (from 2016) looks sharp and offers plenty of space, but the familiar engine problems also occur here.
 The 1.2-litre PureTech engine suffers from the wet timing belt.
-Fragments of the belt can block oil channels, leading to oil consumption and engine damage.
+Fragments of the belt can block oil passages, leading to oil consumption and engine damage.
 Replace the belt proactively and check the oil level weekly.

 Diesel versions suffer from diesel particulate filter problems and defective AdBlue pumps.
-Symptoms include warning lights, engine noise and loss of power.
-AdBlue repairs are expensive, so check before buying that the system is working properly.
-Software and electronic issues are common: infotainment slows down, cameras cut out and sensors give false warnings.
+Symptoms include warning lights, engine noises and loss of power.
+AdBlue repairs are expensive, so before buying, check that the system is working properly.
+Software and electronics issues are common: infotainment slows down, cameras fail and sensors give false warnings.

-A separate problem concerns cooling in wintry conditions.
+A specific problem concerns cooling in winter conditions.
 Snow can block the cooling system, causing overheating.
 Check the cooling system before winter and clean the radiator fins regularly.
-For 3008 drivers, an extensive test drive is essential: test all electronics, drive a long route to check diesel particulate filter regeneration and listen for unusual engine noises.
+For 3008 drivers, a thorough test drive is essential: test all electronics, drive a long route to check diesel particulate filter regeneration and listen for unusual engine noises.

 Read more: Peugeot 3008